Baby Pac-Man

-Baby Pac-Man is a hybrid maze and pinball game released in arcades by Bally Midway on October 11, 1982, nine months after the release of Ms. Pac-Man.
+Baby Pac-Man is a hybrid maze game and pinball game released in arcades by Bally Midway on October 11, 1982, nine months after the release of Ms. Pac-Man.
+7,000 units were produced.

+Design

+It is the first video/pinball hybrid game produced by Bally.
 The cabinet consists of a 13-inch video screen seated above a shortened, horizontal pinball table.
 The combination fits into roughly the same size space as an upright arcade machine.

-7,000 units were produced.
+Unlike on most pinball machines there are no outlanes, so the ball can only be lost in the gap between the flippers.

 Gameplay

 Play begins on the video screen, where the player controls Baby Pac-Man through a maze.
 Play mechanics are similar to Pac-Man in that the object is to navigate the maze while gobbling dots and avoiding ghosts.
 In contrast to earlier games in the series, Baby Pac-Mans maze starts with no energizers, which allow Baby Pac-Man to eat the ghosts.
 Instead, there are two vertical chutes at the bottom edge of the screen, which suspend video play and transfer the game to the pinball table located just below the monitor when the player travels down either of them.